Tuesday, August 30, 2016

 CB: Alberto Gorriz (Spain)

-Alberto Gorriz played his entire career with Real Sociedad, winning back-to-back la Liga titles in the 1980's.
-He earned 12 caps with Spain.
+Alberto Gorriz played his entire career with Real Sociedad, winning back-to-back la Liga titles in the 1981 and 1982. he would win the 1987 Copa Del Rey.
+He earned 12 caps with Spain between 1988 and 1990.
 He made his national debut at the age of 30.
 He went to the 1990 World Cup Finals in Italy, where he scored a goal against Belgium.
 He was known for his partnership with Agustín Gajate.

 CB/DM: Jon Andoni Larranaga (Spain)